lbain/lucybain/source/blog/2014/11-16-host-vs-native.md

 __What is a host object?__

 Everything the environment gives you.
 For the browser, this includes objects like `window`.
-Host objects can differ by environment (or host), so that Node wouldn't have access to `window` (which makes sense since there’s no DOM for Node), but could have its own host objects like `NodeLists`.
+Host objects can differ by environment (or host), so that Node wouldn’t have access to `window` (which makes sense since there’s no DOM for Node), but could have its own host objects like `NodeLists`.

 __What is a user object?__